BoyuanZhu2021/CODA/README.md

-# CODA: Cognitive Orchestration of Detection Agents for Multimodal Misinformation
+# CODA: Content-Adaptive Escalation for Web-Grounded, Language-Aware Misinformation Verification

 Official implementation for the paper:

 > **CODA: Cognitive Orchestration of Detection Agents for Multimodal Misinformation**
-> Boyuan Zhu, Zhen Wang, Haiqiang Fei, Hong Li, Hongsong Zhu
+>
-> *ACM Multimedia 2026 (MM '26)*
+> *WISE 2026*

 ## Overview